ohthehugemanatee/presentations/texts/going-hybrid-redhat-azure.md

 Notes:

 - Not as easy as it sounds
-- All of these should start with "split brain" solutions. bare MVP is that you can handle it on-prem *and* on Azure, with separate processes/tools
+- control plane should start with "split brain" solutions. bare MVP is that you can handle it on-prem *and* on Azure, with separate processes/tools
   - decide your own MVP - some services MUST be unified up front in your business context